imagment/Silver-On-Dev-/game-info.md

 `printCam()` function is more efficeint because it uses double buffering and reduces blinking.<br>
 also, `void startVideo(int FPS)` function would continueously print the camera in another thread. <br>

-and to stop the video, you could use<br>
+and to stop the video, you could use
 ```cpp
 void endVideo() {
   isRunningCam = false;